Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Be sure the school staff knows what to do if your child symptoms start to get worse or if he or she has an asthma attack.
+Be sure the school staff knows what to do if your child's symptoms start to get worse or if he or she has an asthma attack.
 Refer to your child's action plan.

 Give the school your phone numbers and your child’s provider's phone numbers to use in case of an emergency.
 Include this information on your child's action plan.

 To help keep your child healthy:

-Be sure that anyone who takes care of your child has a copy of his or her action plan.
-Make sure they understand his or her medications.
+Be sure that anyone who takes care of your child has a copy of his or her action plan and understands how to use it.
+Make sure they understand his or her medicines—the dose, frequency, and how and when to give each one.

 Before your child visits a new friend, talk to his or her family.
 Explain your child’s asthma and ask about triggers in the household.
 This is especially important before an overnight visit.

 Encourage your child to play at home or another safe place if his or her asthma is triggered at a friend’s house.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |